Mera Peak and Island Peak via Amphu Laptsa

 • Airport pick up and transfer to hotel

-• 3 nights’ accommodation in Kathmandu on twin sharing basis with breakfast
+• 3 nights’ accommodation in Kathmandu on a sharing basis with breakfast

 • Welcome & Farewell dinner in Kathmandu at one of the typical Nepalese local restaurant